-- deprived of Persons admission the conventional universities. - People engaged in service, business or agriculture. - The aged and the physically handicapped who want to improve their qualifications. - People living in rural and remote areas - Working people - Women, especially housewives traditional and custom bound. - People belonging to deprived sections of the society - Prisoners desiring to get higher education. - Army, Navy, Air force employees.
+- 1. Persons deprived of admission in the conventional universities. - 2.
+People engaged in service, business or agriculture. - 3.
+The aged and the physically handicapped who want to improve their qualifications. - 4.
+People living in rural and remote areas - 5.
+Working people - Women, especially housewives traditional and custom bound. - 7.
+People belonging to deprived sections of the society - 8.
+Prisoners desiring to get higher education. - 9.
+Army, Navy, Air force employees.